ideafieldpro/SOAR-EDR-automation/README.md

       ![chrome_6jzjYAcpmu](https://github.com/user-attachments/assets/a1ffbf14-cd82-4525-9182-b52f68cd47d1)

-### Step 2: Create an Organization in Lima Charlie
+### Step 2: Create an Organization in LimaCharlie

 1. **Access LimaCharlie:**
-    - Navigate to [Lima Charlie's website](https://limacharlie.io/) and sign in/up using your chosen email provider.
+    - Navigate to [LimaCharlie's website](https://limacharlie.io/) and sign in/up using your chosen email provider.
 2. **Verify Your Email:**
     - Follow the instructions to verify your email address.
 3. **Create an Organization:**